-In opposition to them they’d what was, theoretically certainly, the most strong power.
+In opposition to them they’d what was, theoretically certainly, strongest power.

 British Headquarters was Dublin Castle, and ‘the Castle’ depended on the RIC for the field intelligence.

 In Dublin per se the police force weren’t armed, regarded there have been weapons in existence.
-There figures were around Thousand and had been arranged on the style of the London police force.
+Their figures were around Thousand and had been arranged on the style of the London police force.

 The Special Department had been focused on politics.
 As a result of its investigations, and basic infiltration of Irish republican politics, Dublin Castle had been expected to realize what the IRB was preparing, The Special Department didn’t appear, having said that, to provide been notably proficient at this task, nor to have infiltrated the IRB to any large degree.